 The conveyancing process starts once the buyer’s offer on a property has been accepted by the seller.
 It can be divided into five sections.
 The first, and usually the longest, is the pre-contract stage, followed by exchange of contracts and then pre-completion.
 At the end of pre-completion, the transaction is completed and the property changes ownership from seller to buyer.
 The fifth stage is post-completion, which is very much legal tidying up, such as registering the buyer’s purchase with the Land Registry; it does not prevent the buyer from moving into the property.
 From offer to completion should take on an average eight to 12 weeks, but sometimes it can take longer.

 Of course, because of the legal nature of the process, it is usual for the buyer and the seller to instruct their own solicitors (though there is nothing stopping you from acting for yourself).
-It is possible that the estate agent dealing with the property may suggest a conveyancing solicitor, but it is your decision, and it is recommended that you request conveyancing quotations from two or three solicitors before you decide.
+It is possible that the estate agent dealing with the property may suggest a conveyancing solicitor, but it is your decision.